hyperion-3360/PreSeason2026/docs/CAMERA_CALIBRATION.md

 ## Why Camera Position Matters

-PhotonVision uses your camera's 3D position and angle to calculate where AprilTags are on the field. **Incorrect camera measurements = incorrect robot positioning!**
+PhotonVision uses the camera's 3D position and angle to calculate where AprilTags are on the field. **Incorrect camera measurements = incorrect robot positioning!**

 ---